-Uncertainty regarding the realignment of tariff policy is likely to have slowed the business cycle in the USA in the spring.
-While sentiment among manufacturing companies brightened until May, consumer confidence fell significantly in April and the savings rate rose again.
+The spectrum of possible developments ranges from a return to the status quo before tariffs were raised on the one hand, to a renewed escalation of the trade war, for example with China or the EU, on the other.
+To account for to this uncertainty, an optimistic and a pessimistic tariff scenario were brightened until May, consumer confidence fell significantly in April and the savings rate rose again.
 As households in the USA are expecting higher inflation due to the tariffs, the momentum of consumer spending is likely to have remained subdued in the spring.
 Economic policy uncertainty increased significantly in the USA in April.
 Companies are therefore likely to remain reluctant to invest in the coming months until there is clarity on tariff policy.
 In addition, there were probably renewed pull-forward effects in the spring, as companies used the tariff break until the summer to fill their inventories.
+The measurepoints1.

-The measurement of economic output in the USA is product groups in Austria's total exports to the USA.
+product groups in Austria's total exports to the USA.
 The average value takes into account the tariff increase of 4 June 2025 for steel and aluminium (to 50 percent).